SmitRao/meg/deliverables/iteration-02-review.md

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.

  * We hoped that the Trello board would be an effective way to keep up-to-date regarding which tasks needed to be completed.
 However, this proved to not be as successful.
-Instead we kept each other and our partner updated via Slack which was our main way of communicating.
+Instead, we kept each other and our partner updated via Slack which was our main way of communicating.

  * Rather than doing individual work and setting up meetings for code-review, we instead set meetings with our group to do the work using pair programming.
 This proved to be a successful way to work as everyone was together and any questions that someone had could be answered by someone with more experience.